Once you try crock pot baked beans with bacon you’ll never eat them straight from the can again. Great for summer BBQs and game-day parties!

 - Throw them into your next batch of chili!

-- Combine with veggies such as onions, bell peppers and tomatoes to create a yummy salad.
+- Combine with veggies such as onions, bell peppers and tomatoes to create a salad.
 Drizzle a little olive oil into the mix, along with salt and freshly ground black pepper.

 - They act as the perfect quesadilla, burrito or taco filling.